oneeve8/kobble-data/content/Information.md

 * Ships on the Horizon
 * Perspective
 * Curvature math
+* Can we or can we not measure curvature?
 * Distance sighting
 * Refraction, Mirage, Fata Morgana
 * Bedford Level (lasers)